 A typical entertainment executive or agent is bombarded with written material on a daily basis.
-The amount of reading material is often staggering and simply way too much for a single person to get through within a reasonable time period.
+The amount of reading material is often staggering and simply way too much for a single person to get through within a reasonable period.

-Often scripts that are submitted are under extremely tight deadlines and if the executive or agent has a number of other projects under similar duress, chances are they will be spread too thin.
+Often scripts that are submitted are under extremely tight deadlines, and if the executive or agent has a number of other projects under similar duress, chances are they will be spread too thin.
 Thus the need for a reader.

 Writing Script Coverage

-Being a Reader is truly one of the most important, yet overlooked professions in the entertainment industry.
-A Reader is not just someone who reads submitted material, but is someone who provides a summary as well as a brief analysis of whether or not the material is something worth considering.
+Being a reader is truly one of the most important, yet overlooked professions in the entertainment industry.
+A reader is not just someone who reads submitted material but is someone who provides a summary as well as a brief analysis of whether or not the material is something worth considering.

 Relish the Freedom

 Most readers are freelance and paid a fee of anywhere from $50 to $500 per script depending on the company doing the hiring.
 It's a particularly great gig for writers or anyone looking to go into either feature or television development.
 It's also becoming more and more popular with actors because they can earn a living while still enhancing and broadening their craft by studying the written word.

 Since the typical executive is bogged down with material, readers become an essential part of the cycle.
-Instead of having to read an entire screenplay (novel, stage play, etc.), the executive simply has to read what a Reader said about a given project and then decide whether or not it's worth reviewing in depth.
+Instead of having to read an entire screenplay (novel, stage play, etc.), the executive simply has to read what a reader said about a given project and then decide whether or not it's worth reviewing in-depth.

-Finding a job as a Reader is fairly easy to do; it's finding steady work that can be more difficult.
+Finding a job as a reader is fairly easy to do; it's finding steady work that can be more difficult.
 That said, it's a great way to meet executives and agents at a wide variety of companies so that you're that much better prepared to take your next career step.